 These are some of the items on the CareSA Designs 2016 Range that were on sale at the

 KZN Christmas Craft Market Festival, held in Hillcrest South Africa in December this year.
-Click on the picture for the product description, or link back to the Home page for more infomation.

 FROM POVERTY TO PROGRESS ON A ROAD MARKED ENTREPRENEURSHIP